ezbc/ezbc.github.io/_posts/2015-07-30-research-more-summary.md

 unique region selection.
 Below are results for dividing Taurus and Perseus into two regions.

-Unfortunately it looks like there is region dependence on the parameters, especially in Taurus.
+Unfortunately it looks like there is region dependence on the parameters.
+Perseus and Taurus both show drastic changes in their parameters between the two regions.

 ### Perseus